rocket-pool/RPIPs/RPIPs/RPIP-40.md

     retrospective award for which they are nominated.
 They MAY participate in the ratifying snapshot vote.
     - Any GMC member who submits a grant application SHALL abstain from scoring, voting on, or participating in GMC discussions about any competing grants during the application period for which they are an applicant.
 ANY committee member or the GMC administrator may identify a grant as a competing grant.
 In such cases, committee members who have submitted a grant application for that period cannot vote or discuss that application.
 They may participate in the ratifying snapshot vote.
 They may also score, vote, and participate in discussions in future rounds during which their grant is ongoing, provided they have not submitted an application during that round for any new grants.
   - Any GMC member who submits a bounty SHALL not complete that bounty.
+If a GMC member plans to complete a bounty, that SHALL be communicated to the GMC as early in the  process as possible.

 #### Expanded GMC Administrator Role